chevEldrid/mtgsite/_posts/2020-08-11-athreos_plus40.md

 As we’ve discussed here<link to reference> before, targeting someone’s commander in Brawl or EDH with one of these cards generally results in the commander being sent back to the command zone.
 Along these same lines, when a creature with a coin counter is hit by an O-ring spell, rather than being temporarily trapped by the enchantment the creatures are exiled and instantly return to your side.
 I had considered various “flicker” spells for similar reasons, but found them to be too useless when Athreos wasn’t on the battlefield.

-Moving on to larger forms of removal, oardwipes are some of the most value-centric spells in the game.
+Moving on to larger forms of removal, boardwipes are some of the most value-centric spells in the game.
 With Athreos’ coin counters this power is turned up to eleven, giving a single wrath effect the power to twist an unfavorable board state into a crushing victory:

 {% include pics.html
 pic1="https://img.scryfall.com/cards/large/front/5/e/5ed140c1-752b-4539-88f2-1fa354049b17.jpg?1584831638"